frenchfaso/BiT/README.md

 The textures are from OpenGameArt: ["Metal textures collection" from "Rubberduck"](https://opengameart.org/content/40-free-metal-textures-from-mtc-sets).

 It was a lot of fun working on this project.
-I always wanted to learn about raycasting: I fell in love with computers and 3D graphics the first time I saw and played [Wolfenstein 3D](https://en.wikipedia.org/wiki/Wolfenstein_3D) with my buddy.
+I always wanted to learn about raycasting: I fell in love with computers and 3D graphics the first time I saw and played [Wolfenstein 3D](https://en.wikipedia.org/wiki/Wolfenstein_3D) with my buddy [Toni](https://github.com/zgypa).
 Thanks John!.